salmanmalim/WebsiteParser/README.md

 # WebsiteParser
-Can parse all product data from websites, including images.
+Can parse all the product's data from websites, including images.
-All item data is stored in csv files by brand, photos are stored in folders organized by brand.
+All items data are stored in csv files by brand, photos are stored in folders organized by brand.
 All item data is linked together.
 Useful for populating databases & websites or comparing prices